vl-sergei/kafkastreams_python_gcp/README.md

 ## Create a custom docker image

-For running the azure connector, you can create your own docker image.
-Create your azure connector image and build it.
+For running the GCS connector, you can create your own docker image.
+Create your GCS connector image and build it.

 ## Launch Confluent for Kubernetes